jessetane/queue/readme.md

 Stop and empty the queue immediately.

 ## Instance methods mixed in from `Array`
 Mozilla has docs on how these methods work [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+Note that `slice` does not copy the queue.
 #### `q.push(element1, ..., elementN)`
 #### `q.unshift(element1, ..., elementN)`
 #### `q.splice(index , howMany[, element1[, ...[, elementN]]])`